 CAUTION: DO NOT TROUBLE SHOOT AUDIO PROBLEMS USING HEADPHONES.
-ADDITIONALLY, ALWAYS BE AWARE OF THE VOLUME LEVELS ON THE SP4 AND ON THE CONNECTED AUDIO SYSTEM OR MIXER.
+ADDITIONALLY, ALWAYS BE AWARE OF THE VOLUME LEVELS ON THE SPS4 AND ON THE CONNECTED AUDIO SYSTEM OR MIXER.

-NOTE: When diagnosing audio problems, set the SP4 to play its demo sequence rather then intermittently pressing keys.
+NOTE: When diagnosing audio problems, set the SPS4 to play its demo sequence rather then intermittently pressing keys.
 This will prevent any unexpectedly loud volume changes.

-If there is no sound from your SP4, check if one of the following might be the issue:
+If there is no sound from your SPS4, check if one of the following might be the issue:

 The volume slider is turned down.
 Slowly push the volume slider up.
+Headphones or an audio cable is plugged into one of the Headphones jacks.
+Unplug the headphones or cable from the Headphones jack.
 The volume control on the audio system or mixer is turned down.
 Slowly turn the volume control up.
 The signal source selection on the audio system or mixer is incorrect.
 Set the volume of the audio or mixer to the lowest level, select the correct signal source, and then slowly turn up the volume.
-The audio cables are not securely plugged into the SP4, audio system, or mixer.
+The audio cables are not securely plugged into the SPS4, audio system, or mixer.
 Set the volume of the audio or mixer to the lowest level, securely plus in the audio cables on both ends, and then slowly turn up the volume.

-The audio cable is of an incorrect type.
-Obtain and securely connect an audio cable of the correct type.
-The SP4 accepts both balanced (TS) and unbalanced (TRS) 1/4-inch audio cables.
+Obtain and securely connect an

+audio cable of the correct type.
+The SPS4 accepts both balanced (TS) and unbalanced (TRS) 1/4-inch audio incorrect type.